Charlotte Selver’s Work is the ABC of Being Human

 An old friend of mine from Yale runs an invitational seminar at Esalen called Global Potentials, and it’s about globalization in relation to poverty and global warming.
 He gathers people from all over the world and they discuss those problems.
 It was an extraordinary group of people.
 There were people from China, Japan, South Africa, India, West Oakland, Europe, Russia and several other people, all involved in big global things.

-We had conversations from seven in the morning until midnight every night, individual and group.
-I came in the last morning and my job was to integrate, so I said a few words about my origins in getting into this work, about the connection between person and world, and how that connection gets to distorted and it makes it hard then to effectively work with other people changing the world if we’re all disconnected.
-And then I just asked them to be quiet for ten minutes and did a simple sensory exploration with them sitting in their chair and with their breathing.
-And then I said each of their names – went around the group.
-It just blew their minds.
-And I still don’t quite get it.
+Jay wanted me to do the final session to do the job of the philosopher, which is to integrate all this stuff.
+I thought, how the hell am I going to do this?
+I came in at the end of this week of conversations from seven in the morning until midnight.
+I said a few words about the connection between person and world, and how that connection gets distorted, which makes it hard then to effectively work with other people to change the world.
+Then I asked them to be quiet for ten minutes and did a simple sensory exercise with them sitting in their chairs and be with their breathing.
+Then I went around the group and said each of their names.
+It blew their minds.
+I still don’t quite get.
 I mean I sort of get it.
 I can say banalities about it.
-But it’s the thing that you probably are aware of from this work that people with very good intentions get so wrapped up in the talk world that there’s a certain disconnect from what they want to achieve in the actual world.
+People with very good intentions can get so wrapped up in the talk-world that there’s a certain disconnect from what they want to achieve in the actual world.
 And just the quiet makes a huge difference.
-And then the integration – what I had in mind about the names was, I thought the real integration is at the level of the people, not at the level of content.
+And then the integration – what I had in mind about the names was that the real integration is at the level of the people, not at the level of content.
 So getting them to just have that quiet experience of each person’s name being uttered was kind of a sensory integration of the week that transcended content fascination.

 Then I went from there to the University of Minnesota where I got invited by the Institute for Advanced Studies, which is an interdisciplinary faculty, to do a series of three days of seminars for most of the faculty.
 They have a very large grant to do a yearlong project on the body and knowing.